oshashera/Academia-Vault-M2-/🌳 Stage ECOBIO/Landscape metrics, continuous or not.md

 GLCM has limits though^["GLCM indices are significant in predicting composition and aggregation of a landscape, heterogeneity in patch size, large patch dominance, landscape homogeneity, and dispersion of small patches.
 They have little relevance in predicting patch shape complexity"]
 >>[!quote] Park Y, Guldmann J-M (2020) Measuring continuous landscape patterns with Gray-Level Co-Occurrence Matrix (GLCM) indices: An alternative to patch metrics?
 Ecological Indicators 109:105802. [https://doi.org/10.1016/j.ecolind.2019.105802](https://doi.org/10.1016/j.ecolind.2019.105802)

+>[!info] (Book Chapter 22) **Gradient Analysis and Surface Metrics for Landscape Ecology**
+>
+> Why do we need to go from PMM to GSM : "In landscape ecology, spatial pattern analysis is primarily conducted using landscape metrics designed to examine **categorical land cover datasets that can be segmented into discrete areas of homogenous coverage**.
+However, this approach to landscape analysis may be **inconsistent with many ecological theories which emphasize the continuous, gradient nature of ecological phenomena**.
+To address this challenge, researchers are beginning to develop an alternative **gradient surface model, which represents the landscape as a continuous environmental gradient by using ratio** rather than categorical data to capture landscape heterogeneity."

+>>[!quote] Mueller L, Eulenstein F (eds) (2019) Current Trends in Landscape Research.
+Springer International Publishing, Cham